marinednadude/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge/NOAA-PMEL-OME_eDNA_Sterivex_Extraction_Protocol_Centrifuge.md

 4. Set up two 50 mL tube racks, one for sterivex and one for syringes, within the BSC by lining the bottom of the rack with kimwipes, then turn on the UV light for 30 minutes to sterilize.
 5. Turn on the heatshaker to 56°C. If the Buffer ATL has precipitate, place in a heatshaker.
 Allow the buffer to heat until all precipitate is gone (~15 minutes), swirl as needed.
 6. Aliquot ~25 mL of 100% EtOH into a 50 mL Falcon tube and store at -20°C freezer for later use.
-7. Ensure 100% molecular grade EtOH has been added to Buffer AW1 and AW2 according to the Qiagen DNeasy Blood and Tissue Kit manufacturer's instructions.
+7. Ensure 100% molecular grade EtOH has been added to Buffer AW1 and AW2 according to the QIAGEN DNeasy Blood and Tissue Kit manufacturer's instructions.

 **Recommended (not required)**: Aliquot Buffer AW1 and AW2 into 50 mL Falcon tubes to reduce contamination caused by repeated use of large volume bottles.